-A model inversion (MI) attack \citep{wu_methodology_2016, calandrino_you_2011, he_model_2019, li_label_2021, zhao_idlg_2020, zhu_deep_2019, fredrikson_model_2015} involves an adversary trying to recover the input fed to a machine learning model, given access to its output.
-An early example of a model inversion attack was an attack proposed by Fredrikson et al. \citep{fredrikson_model_2015} targeting a linear regression model used to adjust personalized Warfarin doses for patients.
+In a model inversion (MI) attack \citep{wu_methodology_2016, calandrino_you_2011, he_model_2019, li_label_2021, zhao_idlg_2020, zhu_deep_2019, fredrikson_model_2015}, an adversary tries to obtain the inputs of a machine learning model, given access to its output.
+An early example of a model inversion attack \citep{fredrikson_model_2015} targets a linear regression model used to adjust medicine doses for patients.
 Given the machine learning model and some demographic information about a patient, the attack was able to predict the patient's genetic markers used as inputs to the model.

 Table \ref{tab:attacks} summarizes the threat models of various MI attacks.
 Notice that it is assumed for most attacks that the attacker can send queries to the target model.
-However, that is not possible for an attack performed by a SplitNN server since the clients control the inputs given to the model.
+However, that is not meaningful for a SplitNN server since the clients control the inputs given to the model.

-In the first in-depth security analysis of SplitNN, Pasquini et al. \citep{pasquini_unleashing_2021} showed that it is possible for an honest-but-curious server to obtain the clients' private training data during the training phase.
-Their attack relies on the server's ability to manipulate the client during the training process by propagating back loss values that are unrelated to the original task, but aid the server in its pursuit.
+\citep{pasquini_unleashing_2021} showed that an honest-but-curious server could obtain the clients' data during training.
+Their attack relies on the server's ability to direct the client towards arbitrary goals, independent of the actual task (e.g., classification).
 The results of the attack demonstrate that the SplitNN protocol is inherently insecure.
 However, this attack cannot steal the client model.